NCL Home > Documentation > Functions > Array creators

 Description

-This function returns an array of integer values beginning at start and ending at finish.
+This function returns an array of values beginning at start and ending at finish.
 Each element will be separated by the value of stride.
 The stride must be positive, and start and finish can be any valid integers.

 See Also